 Automated customer service uses an automated system to provide customer service instead of, or more often, in conjunction with, human agents.
-Automated customer service is typically enabled by chatbots, answer bots, and artificial intelligence (AI).
+Automated customer service is typically enabled by chatbots, QuickSearch Bots, and artificial intelligence (AI).

 Why Does Automated Customer Service Matter to Customer Service?